Latin American miracles

 Most of Latin America is predominantly Catholic and miracles have a deep historical tradition in Catholic theology.
 To some, miracles would be considered fate or a lucky break, but to Catholics "A miracle is a supernaturally (divinely) caused event, an event (ordinarily) different from what would have occurred in the normal ("natural") course of events."

 Many Latin American homes pray for Mary’s intercession.
 On some occasions these requests are granted in the form of miracles or are given as "miraculous gifts".

-In view of the fact that Latin America has such a deep rooted belief in Catholic theology, the belief in miracles is still prevalent today.
+As Latin America has such a deep rooted belief in Catholic theology, the belief in miracles is still prevalent today.
 Miracles have been witnessed, in many different forms throughout the world and are one of the mainstays of the Catholic beliefs.
 Humans have not been able to explain miracles, but firmly believe in them.
 Latin American Christians pray, worship, and attend church, with the hopes of receiving a blessing or a miracle from God.